 Ryder Richards was born in 1977 and raised in Roswell, New Mexico.
 He currently lives and works in the Dallas, Texas area as an artist, writer, and former curator.
 He earned degrees from Texas Tech University and Texas Christian University in art with a minor in architecture.
 He is the co-founder of the RJP Nomadic Gallery, The Art Foundation, and Culture Laboratory Collective.
 He is also the founder of EUTOPIA: Contemporary Art Review (2014-2020) and in 2020 began The Will to DIY podcast.
 Ryder has participated in many national and international exhibitions and residencies and continues to examine power structures and social/political interactions in an attempt to consider bias.

-Richards has exhibited at the Bellevue Museum, Seattle; Roswell Museum, Roswell, NM; Olm Space, Switzerland; Public Address, Brooklyn; Museum of Contemporary Art, Thessolanica, Greece; Antena, Chicago; Falling Water, Pennsylvania; Cornell University, Ithaca; Monkskirche, Tangermunde, Germany; Studio Kura, Japan; C2 Pottery Gallery, China; Macedonian Museum of Contemporary Art, Thessaloniki, Greece; Blue Star Contemporary Art Museum, San Antonio; ArtPace, San Antonio; The Luminary, St. Louis ; Lawndale, Houston; Amarillo Museum of Art; San Diego Art Institute; The London Art Fair; University of Oklahoma; as well as The Power Station, The Reading Room, Beefhaus, and Gray Matters in Dallas.
+With a broad exhibition history, Richards has exhibited at the Bellevue Museum, Seattle; Roswell Museum, Roswell, NM; Olm Space, Switzerland; Public Address, Brooklyn; Museum of Contemporary Art, Thessolanica, Greece; Antena, Chicago; Falling Water, Pennsylvania; Cornell University, Ithaca; Monkskirche, Tangermunde, Germany; Studio Kura, Japan; C2 Pottery Gallery, China; Macedonian Museum of Contemporary Art, Thessaloniki, Greece; Blue Star Contemporary Art Museum, San Antonio; ArtPace, San Antonio; The Luminary, St. Louis ; Lawndale, Houston; Amarillo Museum of Art; San Diego Art Institute; The London Art Fair; University of Oklahoma; as well as The Power Station, The Reading Room, Beefhaus, and Gray Matters in Dallas.
 He has participated in The Texas Biennial 2011 and 2013 and the Dallas Biennial 2012 and 2014.

-He has public art works in the collection of El Centro College and Richland College, Dallas.
+He also has public art works in the collection of El Centro College and Richland College, Dallas.
 Richards has works in the permanent collections of The Anderson Contemporary Museum, Roswell Museum, McNeese University, Richland College, and several private collectors.

 In the mid 2010’s I became focused on police violence, multiple forms of power, and the civilian rebuttals to coercion and corruption.
 This carried forward previous works on institutional critique into realms of labor, class, economics, and gentrification within the art world and its conflicted consumptive practices.
 Currently, my work is focused in DIY as a form of self-empowerment enmeshed with identity and capitalism.